jysandy/jysandy.github.io/content/posts/gradient-water-rendering.md

 ## Pixel shading and visuals

 ### PBR lighting
 Gradient has a PBR (physically-based rendering) lighting system already, and I used this for my water shading.
-I'd like to cover my PBR lighting system in a later blog post, but for now, PBR is a modern lighting system that models surfaces in terms of real-world physical parameters.
-The three main parameters in my PBR implementation are albedo, which is the base colour of a surface, roughness, which controls how bumpy or rough a surface appears and metallic, which determines whether the surface is a metal or not.
+I'd like to cover my PBR lighting system in a later blog post, but for now, PBR is a modern approach to simulating realistic lighting based on the physical properties of materials.
+It focuses on how light interacts with surfaces like metals and non-metals.
+The three main parameters here are albedo, which is the base colour of a surface, roughness, which controls how bumpy or rough a surface appears and metallic, which determines whether the surface is a metal or not.
 Rougher surfaces are less reflective, and metals are much more reflective than non-metals.

 Since water is a highly reflective surface, I set the roughness to a low value of `0.2` and the metallic to `1`, indicating that the surface should be reflective like a metal.
 I set the albedo to `(1, 1, 1)`, meaning that all colour would come through reflections.
 Gradient already has a cubemap-based reflection system for the sky dome.
 This causes the water surface to reflect the colours of the sky.
+Gradient also supports bloom as a post-process effect, and it looks great on the water surface.

 {{< figure
     src="/images/water-rendering/visuals-1.png"
     class="full-width-image"
     caption="An early iteration of the water visuals." >}}

-My bloom also looks really good on the water surface!
-This is a great start, but there's a lot of noise on the water surface in the distance.
+This is a good start, but there's a lot of noise on the water surface in the distance.
 (Admittedly, it's hard to see in a compressed still, but trust me, it's there.)
 To mitigate the noise, I interpolated the vertex normal with the up vector as the distance from the camera increases.
 This way, normals in the distance mostly point upward and don't cause as much noise.

 ```hlsl
 // Interpolate normals with the up vector